cdapio/cdap/cdap-docs/examples-manual/source/examples/user-profiles.rst

 at the column level.

 A conflict occurs if two transactions that overlap in time modify the same data in a table.
-For example, a flowlet's process method might overlap with a service handler.
+For example, a Flowlet's process method might overlap with a Service handler.
 Such a conflict is detected at the time that the transactions are committed, and the transaction that attempts to commit last is rolled back.